finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] BatchAdjustHoldings: Batch adjust holdings

 Adjust one or more holdings of the specified transaction portfolio to the provided targets.
 LUSID will  automatically construct adjustment transactions to ensure that the holdings which have been adjusted are  always set to the provided targets for the specified effective datetime in each request.
+Each request must be keyed by a unique correlation id.
+This id is ephemeral and is not stored by LUSID.
+It serves only as a way to easily identify each adjustment in the response.
 Note: If using partial failure modes, then it is important to check the response body for failures as any failures will still return a 200 status code

 ### Example
 ```csharp